dip77/Bus-Reservation-and-Pass-Creation-System/README.md

 #  Bus-Reservation-and-Pass-Creation-System
-Back-end : JSP-Servlet
-Front-end : Bootstrap,Html,Jquery
-Database : MySQl
-Architecture : MVC
-Development Tool : Eclipse
-Server : Apache tomcat 7

 This system  is useful to book ticket of bus and also pass can be created using this system. no need to visit bus terminal.

-There is screenshot available of system.
+Technologies
+  - Back-end : JSP-Servlet
+  - Front-end : Bootstrap,Html,Jquery
+  - Database : MySQl
+  - Architecture : MVC
+  - Development Tool : Eclipse
+  - Server : Apache tomcat 7